- Entertainment and Media»

 Swept From the Sea is a 1997 movie starring Vincent Perez and Rachel Weisz, with supporting roles by big-name actors Kathy Bates and Ian McKellen.
 The film is an epic romance that plays out against a rugged backdrop of sea, cliffs, and stunning scenery.

-The film is based on the 1901 short story, Amy Foster, written by Joseph Conrad and it tells the tale of immigrants who, with hopes hight set sail for America in 1888.
-They encounter a storm as sea and their ship goes down off the Cornish shore and all on-board lose their lives, except one.
+Based on the 1901 short story, Amy Foster, written by Joseph Conrad, it tells tale of immigrants who, with hopes soaring high, set sail for America in 1888.
+They encounter a storm at sea and their ship goes down off the Cornish shore, and all on-board lose their lives, except one.

-From there, the movie chronicles the fate of the sole survivor of the shipwreck, a Ukrainian peasant named Yanko Goral.
-What fate awaits him?
-Will he be welcomed by the villagers or viewed with suspicion?
+From there, the movie chronicles the fate of the sole survivor, a Ukrainian peasant named Yanko Goral.
+What awaits him?
+Will he be welcomed by the villagers or treated as an outsider?
 Will he master a new language, adapt to his new country, and build a better life?
 Will he finally find love and happiness?

 Now, let's take a closer look at a movie that resonated with audiences.

 Yanko's name means "little John from the mountains."
-He leaves his home and the Carpathian mountains but finds much bigger obstacles in his path.
-The new life he dreamed of started out with so much hope, but he meets challenges at every turn.
+He leaves his home in the Carpathian mountains but finds mountain-like obstacles in his path.

 - loss of friends, family, and homeland